googleinterns/zetasql-fuzzing/zetasql/fuzzing/README.md

   virtual void Execute() = 0;
 ```

-As defined earlier, FuzzTarget is an abstraction for any ZetaSQL API to be fuzzed. `PreparedExpressionTarget` is really just a concrete subclass of `FuzzTarget` that knows how to execute `PreparedExpression::Execute` function.
+As defined earlier, FuzzTarget is an abstraction for any ZetaSQL API to be fuzzed.
+In a declared fuzzer with FAIR, a `FuzzTarget` object will be instantiated and executed after all available `Argument`s have been visited. `PreparedExpressionTarget` is really just a concrete subclass of `FuzzTarget` that knows how to execute `PreparedExpression::Execute` function.
 Now take a look at the implementation of `PreparedExpressionTarget`,

 ```c++
 // component/fuzz_targetsprepared_expression_target.h